scoder/lupa/README.rst

 It complements Python very well.
 Lua is a language as dynamic as Python, but LuaJIT compiles it to very fast machine code, sometimes faster than many statically compiled languages for computational code.
-The language runtime is extremely small and carefully designed for embedding.
-The complete binary module of Lupa, including a statically linked LuaJIT2 runtime, is only some 500KB on a 64 bit machine.
+The language runtime is very small and carefully designed for embedding.
+The complete binary module of Lupa, including a statically linked LuaJIT2 runtime, only weighs some 700KB on a 64 bit machine.
+With standard Lua 5.1, it's less than 400KB.

 However, the Lua ecosystem lacks many of the batteries that Python readily includes, either directly in its standard library or as third